 In the past, mercury amalgam silver fillings, porcelain fused to metal (PFM), and gold crowns and bridges were the norm in restoring damaged teeth.
 Although not visually appealing, these metals were regarded as the best solution for managing tooth restoration.
 A vigorous debate has arisen in the dental profession about health risks resulting from having these various metals in a patient’s mouth for long durations.
 Today, metal-free dentistry, as practiced by our team at Nashville Restorative Dentistry, eliminates the concern about metals of any type by offering BPA-free resin fillings, ceramic and zirconia crowns and bridges, and zirconia dental implants to replace missing teeth.

-Mercury-safe dentistry is the use of specifically developed protocols to minimize your exposure to mercury during the removal and replacement of mercury-containing amalgam fillings.
+Safe mercury removal is the use of specifically developed protocols to minimize your exposure to mercury during the removal and replacement of mercury amalgam fillings.

-These silver colored mercury-amalgam dental fillings that have been traditionally used in the past (and still today in some places) contain between 48-55% mercury, which is a potent neurotoxin.
+The silver colored mercury amalgam fillings used in the past (and still today in some places) contain between 48-55% mercury, which is a potent neurotoxin.
 Amalgam fillings are made from liquid mercury mixed with a powder containing silver, tin, copper, zinc, and other metals.
-It was once thought that the mercury in fillings was permanently trapped in the amalgam.
-Not anymore.
+It was once thought that the mercury in fillings was permanently trapped in the amalgam - but we know better now.
 When people chew or the teeth are heated, the fillings emit mercury vapor that is absorbed by the body.
 Since mercury is toxic even at very low levels, there’s growing concern that the mercury in fillings could be contributing to systemic health problems.
 Scientific studies have demonstrated that mercury, even in small amounts, can cause damage to organs, glands, blood cells, enzymes, hormones, and have been shown to suppress the body’s immune system.